dataset-ninja/polypgen/ABSTRACT.md

 ![Fig.2a](https://i.ibb.co/jgFskcW/Screenshot-2023-09-19-204404.png)
 ![Fig.2b](https://i.ibb.co/Wt405HD/Screenshot-2023-09-19-204417.png)

-<i> Figure 2.
+<span style="font-size: smaller; font-style: italic;">Figure 2.
 PolypGen dataset: (a) Positive (both single and sequence frames) and negative samples (sequence only) from each centre, and (b) polyp size-based histogram plot for positive samples showing variable-sized annotated polyps in the dataset (small is ≤ 100×100 pixels; medium is > 100×100 ≤ 200×200, and large is > 200×200 pixels).
-Null represents no polyp present in the sample. </i>
+Null represents no polyp present in the sample.</span>

 The authors have provided both still image frames and continuous short video sequence data with their corresponding annotations.
 The positive and negative samples in the dataset of the polyp generalisation (PolypGen) are further detailed below.

 ![Fig.3](https://i.ibb.co/W3WS0sM/2023-09-19-205159.png)

-<i> Figure 3.
+<span style="font-size: smaller; font-style: italic;">Figure 3.
 Sample polyp annotations from each centre: Segmentation area with boundaries and corresponding bounding box/boxes overlaid images from all six centres.
-Samples include both small-sized polyp (< 10000 pixels) including some flat polyp samples to large-sized (≥ 40000 pixels) polyps and polyps during the resection procedure such as polyps with blue dyes. </i>
+Samples include both small-sized polyp (< 10000 pixels) including some flat polyp samples to large-sized (≥ 40000 pixels) polyps and polyps during the resection procedure such as polyps with blue dyes.</span>

 ## Positive samples